March 22, 2018

 Leading the Fight in Johnson County

 “This rural part of the state has a bunch of Republicans in charge, but Bill leads a determined and cheerful group of Wyoming Dems who are constantly reaching out to their neighbors.”
-The fellow Wyomingite who nominated Bill requested to reamain anonymous.
+The fellow Wyomingite who nominated Bill requested to remain anonymous.

 Wyoming has historically leaned significantly towards Republicans.
 The last Democrat to win a Presidential election in the state was Lyndon B. Johnson — and Truman was the last before him.
 In 2016, Gallup named Wyoming the “most Republican state.”